sukumbasar/java-chat-room/README.md

 A real-time multi-client chat room application built with **Java Socket Programming**, **Multithreading**, **Synchronization**, and the **Producer–Consumer design pattern**.
 Both the server and client applications feature fully graphical interfaces built with **Java Swing**.

-> 📚 SWE002 — Concurrent and Real-Time Programming in Java | Midterm Project

 ---

 ## ✨ Features